 See Notice 96-53, 1996-2 C.B.
 219 and Pub.
-969, Medical Savings Accounts (MSAs) for more information.
+969, Health Savings Accounts and Other Tax-Favored Health Plans, for more information.
+You can find Notice 96-53 on page 5 of Internal Revenue Bulletin 1996-51 at www.irs.gov/pub/irs-irbs/irb96-51.pdf.

 Clergy and religious workers.
 For certain members of the clergy and religious workers who are not subject to social security and Medicare taxes as employees, boxes 3 and 5 of Form W-2 should be left blank.
 You may include a minister's parsonage and/or utilities allowance in box 14.
 For information on the rules that apply to ministers and certain other religious workers, see Pub.
-517, Social Security and Other Information for Members of the Clergy and Religious Workers, and section 4, Religious Exemptions, of Pub.
+517, Social Security and Other Information for Members of the Clergy and Religious Workers, and Section 4-Religious Exemptions in Pub.
 15-A.

 Corrections.
-Use the December 2001 revision of Form W-2c, Corrected Wage and Tax Statement, to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2.
+Use the current revision of Form W-2c, Corrected Wage and Tax Statement, to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2.

-If your employee is given a new social security card following an adjustment to his or her resident status that shows a different name or SSN, file a Form W-2c for the most current year only.
+If your employee was given a new social security card following an adjustment to his or her resident status that shows a different name or SSN, file a Form W-2c for the most current year only.

 File Form W-3c, Transmittal of Corrected Wage and Tax Statements, whenever you file a Form W-2c with the SSA, even if you are only filing a Form W-2c to correct an employee's name or SSN.
-However, see Incorrect address on employee's Form W-2 below, for information on correcting an employee's address.
+However, see Incorrect address on employee's Form W-2 below for information on correcting an employee's address.
 Use Form W-3c to correct a previously filed Form W-3.

-If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, check the "Void" box at the top of the form on Copy A. Prepare a new Copy A with the correct information, and send it to the SSA.
-Write "Corrected" on the employee's new copies (B, C, and 2), and furnish them to the employee.
-(If the "Void" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
-The "Void" form will not be processed.)
+If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, check the "Void" box at the top of the incorrect Form W-2 on Copy A. Prepare a new Form W-2 with the correct information, and send Copy A to the SSA.
+Write "CORRECTED" on the employee's new copies (B, C, and 2), and furnish them to the employee.
+If the "Void" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
+The "Void" form will not be processed.
+Do not write "CORRECTED" on Copy A of Form W-2.

-If you are making an adjustment in 2002 to correct social security and Medicare taxes for a prior year, you must file Form 941c, Supporting Statement To Correct Information, with your Form 941 or Form 943 in the return period you find the error, and issue the employee a Form W-2c for the prior year.
-If you are correcting social security or Medicare wages or tips, also file the entire Copy A page of Form W-2c with Form W-3c with the SSA to correct the social security records.
+If you are making an adjustment in 2005 to correct social security and Medicare taxes for a prior year, you must file Form 941c, Supporting Statement To Correct Information, with your Form 941 or Form 943 in the return period that you find the error, and issue the employee a Form W-2c for the prior year.
+If you are correcting social security or Medicare wages or tips, also file the entire Copy A page of Form W-2c and Form W-3c with the SSA to correct the social security records and any other items on the original Form W-2 (or previously filed Form W-2c) that were in error.

 Incorrect address on employee's Form W-2.
-If you filed a Form W-2 showing an incorrect address for the employee but all other information on Form W-2 is correct, do not file Form W-2c with the SSA merely to correct the address.
+If you filed a Form W-2 with the SSA showing an incorrect address for the employee but all other information on Form W-2 is correct, do not file Form W-2c with the SSA merely to correct the address.